Fluid Dynamics#

 f.
 Boundary conditions#

-In the y-direction, we are just going to assume that the boundary conditions are periodic.
-For the x-direction, we are going to assign certain boundary conditions on the left and right.
+In the y-direction, we’ll assume periodic boundary conditions.
+For the x-direction, we’ll assign specific boundary conditions on the left and right.

-Left: we are going to assume that there is a flow - this means that the microscopic densities are the same at each step.
-Therefore, what we should do is simply replace the current densities on the left-most row with the initial microscopic densities (n_init
+Left: we assume there is a constant inflow – the microscopic densities are the same at each step.
+Therefore, we simply replace the current densities on the left-most row with the initial microscopic densities (n_init).

-Right: we are going to assume that the gradient is zero - i.e. the important physics has dissapeared by this point.
-To do this, we will set
+Right: we assume the gradient is zero – i.e., the important physics has disappeared by this point.
+To do this, we set

 # loop over all microscopic velocities vL that are going left